Part I - Can it run OpenOffice?

 I ended up installing Jellyfin and Funkwhale.
 Funkwhale claimed support for Subsonic API anyway and Jellyfin also had some android clients.
 As long as these clients had offline support and worked similarly to Google Music, I would be satisfied again.

-Did it work?
-Unfortunately, no. I’ve tried three different Subsonic players for Android which claimed offline playing ability, also the jellyfin client.
+Unfortunately, no. I’ve tried three different Subsonic players for Android which claimed offline playing ability along with the jellyfin client.
 None of them were able to save the downloaded songs to external storage, even with all relevant permissions granted.
-They only worked with internal storage, and (worst of all) it only worked when using their own player.
-Songs that were downloaded by any one client were not available to an external media player.
+They only worked with internal storage and/or when using their own player.
+Songs that were downloaded by any one client would not be visible to an external media player.

-So, we have four different projects all working on really nice web
+So, we have four different projects all working on their own separate nice web

 Metro?.